Why do I need to sanitise?

 - Choose what you need to sanitise for.

 - Choose how you want to sanitise and % concentration of your chlorine bleach (sodium hypochlorite).

 - The result is the amount of chlorine bleach (mls) you need, it has been calculated for you!

 What applications or problems are included in the chlorine bleach table?

-For full instructions for the Sanitise pages please subscribe to become a Clean Cloth Nappies Member, AUD$5/month or AUD$30/year.
+For full instructions for the Sanitise pages please subscribe to become a Clean Cloth Nappies Member, AUD$15/per quarter or AUD$30/year.